apache/arrow/docs/source/java/vector.rst

 Dictionary Encoding
 ===================

+Dictionary encoding is a form of compression where values of one type are replaced by values of a smaller type: an array of ints replacing an array of strings is a common example.
+The mapping between the original values and the replacements is held in a 'dictionary'.
+Since the dictionary needs only one copy of each of the longer values, the combination of the dictionary and the array of smaller values may use less memory.
+The more repetitive the original data, the greater the savings.

-A :class:`FieldVector` can be dictionary encoded for performance or improved memory efficiency.
-While this is most often done with :class:`VarCharVector`, nearly any type of vector might be encoded if there are many values, but few unique values.
+A ``FieldVector`` can be dictionary encoded for performance or improved memory efficiency.
+Nearly any type of vector might be encoded if there are many values, but few unique values.

 There are a few steps involved in the encoding process:

 1. Create a regular, un-encoded vector and populate it
 2. Create a dictionary vector of the same type as the un-encoded vector.
 This vector must have the same values, but each unique value in the un-encoded vector need appear here only once.
-3. Create a :class:`Dictionary`.
-It will contain the dictionary vector, plus a :class:`DictionaryEncoding` object that holds the encoding's metadata and settings values.
+3. Create a ``Dictionary``.
+It will contain the dictionary vector, plus a ``DictionaryEncoding`` object that holds the encoding's metadata and settings values.
-4. Create a :class:`DictionaryEncoder`.
+4. Create a ``DictionaryEncoder``.
-5. Call the encode() method on the :class:`DictionaryEncoder` to produce an encoded version of the original vector.
+5. Call the encode() method on the ``DictionaryEncoder`` to produce an encoded version of the original vector.
 6. (Optional) Call the decode() method on the encoded vector to re-create the original values.

 The encoded values will be integers.
-Depending on how many unique values you have, you can use either TinyIntVector, SmallIntVector, or IntVector to hold them.
-You specify the type when you create your :class:`DictionaryEncoding` instance.
+Depending on how many unique values you have, you can use ``TinyIntVector``, ``SmallIntVector``, ``IntVector``, or ``BigIntVector`` to hold them.
+You specify the type when you create your ``DictionaryEncoding`` instance.
 You might wonder where those integers come from: the dictionary vector is a regular vector, so the value's index position in that vector is used as its encoded value.

-Another critical attribute in :class:`DictionaryEncoding` is the id.
+Another critical attribute in ``DictionaryEncoding`` is the id.
 It's important to understand how the id is used, so we cover that later in this section.

-This result will be a new vector (for example, an IntVector) that can act in place of the original vector (for example, a VarCharVector).
-When you write the data in arrow format, it is both the new IntVector plus the dictionary that is written: you will need the dictionary later to retrieve the original values.
+This result will be a new vector (for example, an ``IntVector``) that can act in place of the original vector (for example, a ``VarCharVector``).
+When you write the data in arrow format, it is both the new ``IntVector`` plus the dictionary that is written: you will need the dictionary later to retrieve the original values.

 .. code-block:: Java